Fear of Abandonment in Relationships, Phobia, Symptoms, Treatment & BPD

 It’s natural to fear losing someone you love.
 But if you persistently worry about others leaving you, even when there’s no evidence they will, you may be living with abandonment anxiety.

-Fear of abandonment isn’t a mental health diagnosis, but it’s sometimes related to mental health conditions such as borderline personality disorder (BPD).
+Fear of abandonment phobia isn’t a mental health diagnosis, but it’s sometimes related to mental health conditions such as borderline personality disorder (BPD).
+A borderline personality disorder fear of abandonment is a mental health condition that impacts how you think and feels about yourself and others, causing problems in everyday life.
+It includes self-image issues, difficulty managing emotions and behavior, and a pattern of unstable relationships.

-Fear of abandonment is deeply connected to emotions like shame and anxiety.
-In some cases, rejection sensitivity is also linked to mental health conditions that involve fear of abandonment, like BPD and depression.
+Fear of abandonment personality disorder is deeply connected to emotions like shame and anxiety.
+In some cases, rejection sensitivity is also linked to mental health conditions that involve fear of abandonment, like BPD, PTSD, and depression.
+Abandonment trauma, also known as PTSD (post-traumatic stress disorder) of abandonment, is caused by experiences that make us feel unsafe, insecure, and alone as children.
+The emotional distress from this type of trauma can persist throughout the lifespan and lead to many health complications.

 You may experience fear of either emotional or physical abandonment.
 Here’s the difference: